NicholasMoser/Naruto-GNT-Modding/gnt4/docs/file_formats/seq.md

 6. **[K2F Special Attack Flags](#k2f-special-attack-flags)**
 7. **[NF State Flags](#nf-state-flags)**
 8. **[AF Action State Flags](#af-action-state-flags)**

+*Credit to TheCape for writing the content of this page*

 ## How to Read Sequence Files